 GEO BON is continuously building up its network.
 GEO BON has more than 400 individual members from 45 different countries, including scientists, managers and practitioners active in biodiversity observation.
 Approximately 1100 people around the world receive our newsletter that is published four times a year and this number has been increasing at a rate of 300 people a year.
 GEO BON invites all parties to be part of the GEO BON community shaping the future biodiversity observation.
 GEO BON fully depend on the active collaboration of members as well as the entire biodiversity community.

 There are 4 ways to get engaged with GEO BON:

 The five Working Groups are the core of GEO BON and you are warmly welcome to join.
 Please contact a WG chair and express your interest in the activities of the WG.
 Working Groups develop and implement specific thematic aspects of GEO BON.
 Any expert may participate in a Working Group, pending approval by the WG leads based on declaration of interest and submission of Curriculum Vitae.
 WG leads can be suggested by the MC, but are elected by the members of the WG and confirmed by the IC.

-The regional and topical BON’s are very active parts of GEO BON and you are warmly welcome to join.
+The regional and thematic BON’s are very active parts of GEO BON and you are warmly welcome to join.
 Please contact the chair of a BON and express your interest in their activities.
 BON’s develop and implement specific thematic aspects of GEO BON at a regional scale or for a specific topic.
 Learn more at the pages of the specific BON’s.